 Yes.
 Oxygen should always be humidified, as oxygen from a cylinder is very dry.
 Dry oxygen irritates the airways.
-Usually it is not needed to warm oxygen if it is given by a headbox.
+Usually it is not needed to warm oxygen if it is given by a a nasal prongs or headbox.

 When oxygen is given into a headbox, either directly or via a blender or venturi, the flow should be 5 litres per minute.
 A high flow rate wastes oxygen and cools the infant.

-If pregnant women are correctly categorised into low-risk and high-risk groups during pregnancy and labour, low-risk infants can be delivered at level 1 hospitals and clinics with the necessary staff and equipment to care for them.
-However, when maternal categorisation is incorrect, when unexpected problems present during or after delivery, or when a mother with a complicated pregnancy or labour arrives in advanced labour at a level 1 hospital or clinic, then the infant may need to be transferred to a hospital with a level 2 or 3 unit.
+If pregnant women are correctly placed into low-risk or high-risk groups during pregnancy and labour, low-risk infants can be delivered at level 1 hospitals and clinics with the necessary staff and equipment to care for them.
+However, when maternal assessment is incorrect, when unexpected problems present during or after delivery, or when a mother with a complicated pregnancy or labour arrives in advanced labour at a level 1 hospital or clinic, then the infant may need to be transferred to a hospital with a level 2 or 3 unit.